-As we’ve discussed, Pete’s addition to a lot of worlds is incredibly shoddy, and it wouldn’t surprise me to learn he was added to the game part-way into development.
-Turning to Olympus Coliseum in particular, the way Sora ignores Pete in Hades’ throne room is incredibly suspect, and Hades doesn’t seem to miss Pete much after he goes.
+As we’ve discussed, Pete’s addition to a lot of worlds is incredibly shoddy, and it wouldn’t surprise me to learn he was added to the game (or at least some of the worlds) part-way into development.
+Turning to Olympus Coliseum in particular, the way Sora ignores Pete in Hades’ throne room is especially suspect, and Hades doesn’t seem to miss Pete much after he goes.
 That said, Pete’s battle mechanics seem better designed for Olympus Coliseum’s hostage scenario and subsequent timed battle than they ever were to Timeless River: his invincibility discourages you from fighting him during the fight where you protect Meg, Hercules can break his invincibility (which also introduces you to the idea that Hercules will break Hades’ invincibility during the second loop) and lastly, the Timeless River battle against Pete ends with you fighting Pete in mid-air even though all his attacks are ground based, which is a square peg in a round hole situation if I’ve ever seen one.
-In short, Pete was probably put on Olympus Coliseum before Timeless River, but the throne room scene makes me suspect that he was still added part-way into Olympus Coliseum’s development.
+In short, Pete was probably put on Olympus Coliseum before Timeless River, but the throne room scene makes me suspect that even that was an addition part-way into Olympus Coliseum’s development.

 The Curse of the Underworld seems to have gone through some major revisions, with Pete saying it should render you helpless and Demyx needing it to even use his magic, whereas in the finished game it only harms you by limiting your Drives and Summons, which aren’t very good at this stage of the game to begin with.
 It seems likely it was toned down at a later stage.